cihad/vue-spectrum-workflow-icons/README.md

 # vue-spectrum-workflow-icons

-This library is auto generated from `@adobe/spectrum-css-workflow-icons`
+This library is auto generated from `@adobe/spectrum-css-workflow-icons`.
+You can view all icons from [spectrum.adobe.com/page/icons](https://spectrum.adobe.com/page/icons/)

-You can these icons by following instructions:
+For use these icons your Vue app:

 Firstly install the package: